flynn/flynn/docs/content/installation.html.md

 configure a Flynn cluster on Amazon Web Services using CloudFormation.
 It automatically performs all of the steps required to install Flynn.

-Just run `flynn install aws` to start the installation.
-You may [optionally specify](/docs/cli#install) the region, instance type, and number of instances.
+Just run `flynn install` to start the installation.

 ## Ubuntu 14.04 amd64